International Journal of Geriatric Psychiatry

 Prevalence of arthritis was 55.0%, 62.9%, and 67.8% in participants with minor, moderate, and severe depression, respectively.
 In both unadjusted and adjusted regression models, a significant association between moderate depression and arthritis persisted.
 There were also significant associations between minor and severe depression with arthritis.
 Arthritis is commonly reported in participants with varying degrees of depression.
 This study highlights the importance of screening for and treating arthritis‐related pain in older adults with depressive symptoms and the need for future geriatric psychiatry research on developing integrated biopsychosocial interventions for these common conditions.

 Brooks, Jessica L.; Titus, Alexander J.; Polenick, Courtney A.; Orzechowski, Nicole M.; Carrington Reid, Manney; MacKenzie, Todd A.; Bartels, Stephen J.; and Batsis, John A., "Prevalence Rates of Arthritis Among US Older Adults with Varying Degrees of Depression: Findings from the 2011 to 2014 National Health and Nutrition Examination Survey" (2018).
-Open Dartmouth: Faculty Open Access Articles.
+Open Dartmouth: Faculty Open Access Scholarship.
 2862.